Just like automobiles that have different manufacturers and models, the same goes for fireplaces and chimneys.

 If the flue lining is cracked, broken or if the mortar joints are missing between the flue tiles, the system cannot be used because of heat transference or deadly carbon monoxide leaking into the house.
-There are three primary methods for repairing cracked flue linings–1) relining the system with a stainless steel pipe; 2) installing a stove insert with a metal pipe to the top of the chimney structure; or 3) a poured cement, cast-in-place system.
+There are three primary methods for repairing cracked flue linings–1) relining the system with a stainless steel pipe (check out this steel piping for your use if you need to buy some) 2) installing a stove insert with a metal pipe to the top of the chimney structure; or 3) a poured cement, cast-in-place system.

 In addition, older systems may not have a flue lining at all (which is referred to as an “Unlined Chimney”).
 In this case, the system cannot be used until it has been repaired.

 Flue tiles – A flue lining inside a flue is basically a vent pipe.
 This pipe is not one solid pipe.
 In most cases, the pipe (typically terra cotta or pumice) is made up of pipe sections called flue tiles.
 Each flue tile (pipe section) is anywhere from 12″ to 24″ tall.
 In between each flue tile is the mortar.
 There should not be any gaps or voids in the mortar joints.

 Smoke Shelf – A horizontal shelf located behind the damper to prevent down drafts and to collect debris that has fallen down the chimney.

 Damper – The device that opens and closes so that heat is not lost from the home when the fireplace is not in use.
 Some dampers can be installed at the top of the chimney flue.